Mount Laurel Divorce Attorney

 It is crucial to speak with a divorce attorney to learn more about the 18-month separation requirement and other requirements for divorce in New Jersey.

-Does It Matter Who Files First In NJ?
+Does it Matter Who Files First in NJ?

 No, it doesn't matter who files for divorce first in New Jersey.
 The person who files the complaint first is the plaintiff, and the other spouse is the defendant.